ray-project/ray/doc/source/rllib/rllib-dev.rst

 New API stack vs Old API stack
 ------------------------------

-Starting in Ray 2.10, you can opt-in to the alpha version of a "new API stack", a fundamental overhaul from the ground up with respect to architecture, design principles, code base, and user facing APIs.
+Starting in Ray 2.10, you can opt-in to the alpha version of a new API stack, a fundamental overhaul from the ground up with respect to architecture, design principles, code base, and user facing APIs.

 :ref:`See here for more details <rllib-new-api-stack-guide>` on this effort and how to activate the new API stack through your config.